5jt/dyalog-cookbook/manuscript/03-Packaging.md

 A>
 A> * Avoid the `⎕se.onSessionPrint←'#.Catch'` syntax with `⎕SE`; just stick with `⎕WS` as in the above example.
 A>
-A> * Remmeber to clear the stack after `Catch` crashed.
+A> * Remember to clear the stack after `Catch` crashed.
 If you don’t, and instead call `test` again, it will behave as if there were no handler associated with the `SessionPrint` event.

 `TxtToCsv` has a shy result, so it won't write its result to the session.
 That’s fine.